Shiyu-j777/CauseText-Replicate/README.md

 1) Section 5.1 suggests a cut off of 0.5 based on the probability.
 However, the authors are using a cut off of **0.22 on the z-score of the predicted probabilities for observations that have** $\hat{T} = 0$.

+# W-adjust: Adjusting for other linguistic properties in the language